tier4/umber_dds/docs/ImpleNote.md

 In this implementation, the Simple Discovery Protocol (SDP) as defined by the RTPS standard is implemented.
 SDP consists of two stages: the Simple Participant Discovery Protocol (SPDP) for participant discovery and the Simple Endpoint Discovery Protocol (SEDP) for entity discovery.

 SPDP multicasts SPDP messages to inform other Participants of a Participant's existence and learns about the existence of other Participants by receiving SPDP messages.
-It also monitors the liveness of other Participants (this feature is not implemented in UmberDDS yet).
+It also monitors the liveness of other Participants (this feature is not implemented in Umber DDS yet).

 In this implementation, received SPDP data is registered in the discovery database (discovery_db), and updates are notified to the event loop through a channel.
 Upon receiving this, the event loop configures the sedp_builtin entity.